vitorgalvao/tiny-scripts/README.md

 ### lovecolor
 Script to get color palette from colourlovers and format it to use in processing

+### pinboardlinkcheck
+Script to check the status code of links saved in your [pinboard](https://pinboard.in/) account

 ### strongpassword
 Script to get a strong password from https://www.grc.com/passwords.htm